Alibaba revenue soars ahead of IPO

 Net income attributable to Alibaba's ordinary shareholders nearly tripled to $1.99 billion, or 84 cents per share, in the quarter.

-Alibaba had 279 million active buyers at the end of June, up 50 percent from a year earlier.
-The company said the average active buyer placed 52 orders in the year ended June, up from 45 in the previous year.

-Even as Alibaba prepares for its IPO it has continued to invest more than $5 billion in acquisitions since the beginning of the year, including Web browser maker UCWeb and mobile mapping service AutoNavi Holdings Ltd. The number of subsidiaries and consolidated entities has jumped to 279 from 202 from March to June, according to the updated prospectus.
+The company said Chairman Jack Ma owned 8.8 percent of the company's ordinary shares and Japan's Softbank Corp 34.1 percent at the end of the quarter.

-Shares of Yahoo Inc (YHOO.O), which owns 22.4 percent of the company, closed up 1 percent at $38.18 on the Nasdaq.
+Shares of Yahoo Inc, which owns 22.4 percent of the company, were up 0.5 percent at $37.99 in early trading on the Nasdaq.

 TOKYO Shares in Toshiba Tec Corp rose more than 6 percent in early Monday trading after a report that Toshiba Corp , the parent, is considering selling shares in the company.